-- Maintenance of deteriorating cemeteries. - A more secure gate for Public Works' sand and salt shed. - Creating space for the Public Works Department currently housed in the fire station. - Expanding fire facilities and purchasing a ladder truck programmatic activities that may require staffing support to accomplish.
-While staffing is not a capital investment, it is something the town will consider as part of its annual budgeting process.
-Needs identified in the Public Facilities and Services chapter and Big Ideas section include:
+- Maintenance of deteriorating cemeteries. - A more secure gate for Public Works' sand and salt shed. - Creating space for the Public Works Department currently housed in the fire station. - Expanding fire facilities and purchasing a ladder truck.

 Further, the Big Ideas section of this plan identifies a wide array of both facilities improvements and